-“Team work is a big chunk of the work done throughout my day.
-If we need to work through an issue, the best solution will most likely come from the groups.”
+“Teamwork is a big chunk of the work done throughout my day.
+If we need to work on an issue, the best solution will most likely come from the groups.”

 Millie attends a networking lunch with a new employee she recently met at a Society of Hispanic Professional Engineers

 In the afternoon, Mille heads back to her department to connect with her team.
-They have an impromptu meeting to catch up on how everyone is doing; their current projects and if there are any urgent needs to address with the team.
+They have an impromptu meeting to catch up on how everyone is doing; their current projects and if there are any urgent needs to address as a team.

 “It’s important for our team to meet and discuss what we are doing.
 We’re a tight-knit group here, personally and professionally.
 It’s often fluid and relaxed, which tends to be more engaging than a formal meeting.
 We encourage people to talk openly and share their concerns as well as successes.”

 Before she leaves for the day, Millie has a one-on-one meeting with a new member of her team.
-She discusses their new responsibilities, how to develop their skill set to be successful in the job.
-This is not a unique situation at Cummins, as Mildred was also coached by others for her career development
+She discusses their new responsibilities, how to develop their skill set to be successful on the job.
+This is not a unique situation at Cummins, as she was also coached by others for her career development